cheshire-cat-ai/docs/mkdocs/quickstart/installing-plugin.md

 # &#128229; Installing a Plugin from the Registry

+Plugins are a way to enhance Cheshire Cat AI.
+Developers from around the world create plugins and can choose to publish them in our public registry.

-Installing plugins from our registry is a seamless process that enhances your Cheshire Cat AI experience.
+Installing plugins from the registry is a seamless process that further enhances your Cheshire Cat AI experience.
 Whether you're seeking specific functionalities or exploring new features, our registry offers a diverse range of plugins ready for installation.

 ## Through the Admin Dashboard